victorkolis/CMaster/SOLOLEARN/003 - data type/main.md

 The amount of storage required for each of these types varies by platform.
 C has a built-in sizeof operator that gives the memory requirements for a particular data type.
 For example: main.c

+The & sign before the variable is known as the address operator.